 Initially, I made revisions to the school’s policy for CiC to bring together key staff involved with CiC, making clear the expectations of them and the timescales for delivery for sharing attainment data and next steps guidance.
 The revisions to the policy were considered as strengthening the best practice promoted by the Virtual School for CiC, and the suggestions were intended to define the type of progress data required (current grade, what the student was doing well, and what could be ‘even better’).
 Similarly, establishing a range of intervention strategies available to CiC provided support to the project’s overall aim for student development, attainment and progress.
 Being aware of some of the challenges posed by the change project (the delay of receipt of current assessment data and predictions from subject staff, which is imperative in order for progress to be reviewed and SMART targets established) inclusion of specific timescales for return of information, supported by Subject Leader interjection should the data not be received on time, was brought together in an overall service level agreement.
 This demonstrated my leadership behaviours of commitment, personal drive and resilience.

 Challenge was also anticipated from students who were reluctant to engage with proposals to support progress and attainment, and I had to be aware of this.
-I approached this by making workable compromises with short term goals to incentivise students, for example, participation in additional tutoring for one term, and if improvement seen, removing the provision.
-Most incentives required consultation with the Virtual School / carers to agree costings; this in itself posed potential challenge with allocation of Pupil Premium Plus funding being tightened.
-To over-come this particular challenge, I ensured that any intervention showed a direct link to academic progress.
+I approached this by making workable compromises with short term goals to incentivise students, for example, participation in additional tutoring for one term, and if the improvement is seen, removing the provision.
+Most incentives required consultation with the Virtual School/carers to agree on costings; this in itself posed a potential challenge with the allocation of Pupil Premium Plus funding being tightened.
+To overcome this particular challenge, I ensured that any intervention showed a direct link to academic progress.

 In addition, I engaged with the whole-school programme of Year Leader Learning Walks, which observed the quality of teaching and learning taking place across the school.
 I initiated a ‘student voice’ exercise, to gain feedback from all CiC on aspects of their learning which included how THEY felt they learned best, the type of feedback they preferred, how they felt they progressed best and the support they found valuable.
 My findings were fed back to my Sponsor and appear in my annual report to the Governors, proving that students are aware of the impact of the curriculum design and quality teaching and learning.